NiRuff/IntelliPy/README.md

 Based on the chosen option, the alternative label is treated as correct or incorrect for the learning rate computation.
 Given this alteration, the file is computed just as the _nosepoke_learning_Data.xlsx_.

 #### _alternative_Label_Data.xlsx_
-This file shows the LickDuration ratio up to nosepoke/hour x of the alternative label per total LickDuration.
-For e.g. sucrose preference experiments, the ratio of total LickDuration per animal/group up to a given timepoint/nosepoke can be compared here.
+This file shows the **LickDuration** ratio up to nosepoke/hour _x_ of the alternative label per total **LickDuration**.
+For e.g. sucrose preference experiments, the **LickDuration** ratio of sucrose per total **LickDuration** per animal/group up to a given timepoint/nosepoke can be compared here.

+### The _log.txt_ file
+The _log.txt_ file contains all parameters that were chosen by the user in order to ensure traceability of the results.
+Additionally, it is given, if the slicing of the original data into the different modules was successful by checking if the row numbers of all slices combined sum up to the row number of the original files.
+The path to the used input is given as well to make every part of the experiment traceable and thus reproducible.